Professor Serena Corr

 Serena obtained her BA (2002) and PhD (2007) in Chemistry from Trinity College Dublin.
 She completed her PhD work on New Magnetic Nanostructured Materials with Professor Yurii Gun’ko, where she developed new magnetic materials for biomedical applications.
 In 2007, she began working as a postdoctoral researcher in the Materials Research Laboratory with Professor Ram Seshadri at the University of California, Santa Barbara where she studied metal-insulator transitions in vanadates.
-After a lectureship at the University of Kent, Serena joined the School of Chemistry at the University of Glasgow as a lecturer in Physical Chemistry in 2013 and was promoted to Reader in 2016.
+After a lectureship at the University of Kent, Serena joined the School of Chemistry at the University of Glasgow as a lecturer in Physical Chemistry in 2013, was promoted to Reader in 2016 and made Professor and Chair of Energy Materials in 2018.
 Her research focuses on the design, synthesis and characterization of functional nanomaterials in particular for applications in energy storage, with an emphasis on understanding their intimate structure-property interplay.
 She is associate editor of the RSC journal Nanoscale and sits on the editorial board of Nanoscale Horizons.
 She is the Theme Coordinator for Energy Conversion and Storage for the Scottish Energy Technology Partnership and is a member of the Supergen Energy Storage Hub and Science board.
 Serena also serves on the scientific and organising committees for a number of conferences (including the UK Energy Storage conference 2016; ISACS: Challenges in Inorganic Chemistry 2017; 16th European Solid State meeting 2017).
 Serena was appointed to the EPSRC Strategic Advisory Committee in 2017, a post she will hold for three years.
-She has published over 40 refereed publications, including five invited book chapters (h-index 20, > 2100 citations).
-She is married to Eddie and they have two baby boys.
+She has published over 50 refereed publications, including five invited book chapters.
+She was awarded the 2017 Royal Society of Chemistry’s Journal of Materials Chemistry Lectureship.
+She is married to Eddie and they are parents to two boys.

 Dr Hany El-Shinawi